 Current smartphones support at least 5W USB charging.
-Of course, Galaxy S21 offers more features for the battery charging.
+Of course, Galaxy S21 offers more features for battery charging.

 Based on charging power, Galaxy S21 supports the following USB charging “protocols”:

 - Normal USB charging (up to 5W).
 There are no requirements on the wall charger (adapter).
 You can also use any USB cables.

 - Fast USB charging (up to 10W).
-You need a wall charger supports 5V 2A output.
+You need a wall charger that supports 5V 2A output.
 Samsung shipped this type of wall charger with Galaxy S4 and S5.
-There is no requirement for the USB cable.
+There is no requirement for a USB cable.
 But you need to make sure the USB has decent quality.

 - Adaptive fast charging (up to 15W).
 Instead of adopting Qualcomm’s QC (Quick Charge)3.0/4.0, Samsung implemented its own proprietary adaptive fast charging.
 The wall charger needs to support both 5V/2A and 9V/1.67A output.
 Samsung shipped this type of adaptive fast charger with Galaxy S6, S7, S8, and S9.

 - Super-fast charging (up to 25W).
 Galaxy S21 supports USB-C PD (Power Delivery) 3.0 up to 25W.
 Samsung called it superfast charging with their own PPS (Programmable Power Supply) profile implementation.
 You can find this type of charger in the box of Galaxy S10 and S20.
 To enjoy the super-fast charging, you MUST use a USB-C to C cable (like the one in Galaxy S21 box).
 If you use the USB-A to C cable, the maximum charging speed will decrease to 15W or even 10W.

 Galaxy S21 backpedalled the 45W superfast charging on Galaxy S21.
 None of Galaxy S21, S21+, and S21 Ultra supports 45W super-fast charging.
 The maximum charging power for Galaxy S21 is 25W.

-You may check this guide for the detailed explanation of adaptive fast charging and super-fast charging.
+You may check this guide for a detailed explanation of adaptive fast charging and super-fast charging.